 For TVWS RDEVs, the Enhanced Acknowledgement shall include the Ranging Information IE as defined in [5.2.4.34.2] if the RNG field of the PHR is set to 1 in the frame being acknowledged.

-5.2.4.34.1 Ranging request IE
+5.2.4.34.1 Timing IE

 Replace text with:

-The Transmit Timestamp field shall be set to the time, in nanoseconds in the transmitter time reference at the antenna when the packet containing this IE is transmitted.
+The Transmit Timestamp field shall be set to the time, in nanoseconds, in the transmitter time reference at the antenna, when the packet containing this IE is transmitted.
 The timing reference is as given in macSyncSymbolOffset [table 52 6.4].
 The timestamp value shall be updated at transmission of the packet.

 The Timing IE is encoded as shown in Figure 48nac.